Customer Stories — 14 min

 The EU Blue Card is a residence permit for skilled workers from outside the EU/EEA.
 It allows holders to live and work in the issuing country (and travel freely between other EU member states, except Denmark and Ireland).

-To be eligible for a Blue Card, your employee must possess a relevant degree or other professional qualifications, and make at least 1.5x the national German average salary.
+To be eligible for a Blue Card, the employee must possess a relevant degree or other professional qualifications, and make at least 1.5x the national average German salary.
 As of 2023, this is €56,400.

-Each permit type has its own specific eligibility criteria based on relevant factors, such as your employee’s role, experience, and background.
+Each permit type has its specific eligibility criteria based on relevant factors, such as the employee’s role, experience, and background.

 Currently, the answer is no — there is no specialist digital nomad visa available in Germany.
-However, your employee can potentially work there on a working holiday visa.
+However, the employee can potentially work there on a working holiday visa.

-To be eligible, your employee must be between the age of 18 and 30, and be a citizen of one of the following countries:
+To be eligible, the employee must be between the age of 18 and 30, and be a citizen of one of the following countries:

-If your employee is a citizen of an EU/EEA member state, then they can work remotely in Germany for as long as they want without a visa or permit.
+If the employee is a citizen of an EU/EEA member state, then they can work remotely in Germany for as long as they want without a visa or permit.

-As well as helping you manage your employees’ onboarding, taxes, and payroll, we can also support you with their relocation process.
-Specifically, we will:
+That’s why an EOR like Remote can make it simple to hire, pay, and manage team members abroad.
+As well as helping you manage your employees’ onboarding, taxes, and payroll, Remote can also support you in maintaining compliance with immigration laws.

-To learn more about how you can make the entire relocation process easier with Remote, book a consultation with one of our friendly mobility gurus — and get the process moving today.
+To learn more about how you can make the entire relocation process easier, download Remote’s insightful Relocation Guide.
+Or book a consultation with one of our friendly mobility gurus to learn about employee relocation options in Germany today.

 Subscribe to receive the latest